ugr-sail/sinergym/docs/source/pages/gcloudAPI.rst

 **Google Cloud Platform** include functionality in order to trigger some events and generate alerts in consequence.
 Then, a trigger has been created in our gcloud project which aim to advertise when an experiment has finished.
-This alert can be captured in several ways (slack, sms, email, etc).
+This alert can be captured in several ways (Slack, SMS, Email, etc).
 If you want to do the same, please, check Google Cloud Alerts documentation `here <https://cloud.google.com/monitoring/alerts>`__.